Bryan-GTZ/Bryan_Projects/README.md

 - `Java_projects`: A collection of miscellaneous Java projects demonstrating various concepts and applications.
 - `OptimizationProblems`: Includes projects focused on solving optimization problems using different methodologies.
 - `principle_and_techniques`: Features assignments and projects related to fundamental principles and techniques in data science and machine learning.
+- `Tableau Work`: A collection of Vizualizations and Dashboards demonstrating various concepts and applications.

 ## Getting Started